 |Orange||Flying Dragon||6 ft||3 – 5 years||$9|

-What’s the ideal light to grow fruit trees?
+What’s the ideal light for growing fruit trees indoors?

-Fruit trees need lots of light – even the most shade tolerant Banana tree won’t produce fruit unless it gets the equivalent of 6+ hours of direct sunlight.
-So if you want fruit, you’ll eventually need very bright light.
+Growing fruit trees indoors will need lots of light – even the most shade tolerant Banana tree won’t produce fruit unless it gets the equivalent of 6+ hours of direct sunlight.
+So if you want fruit, you’ll eventually need a very bright light.
 This can sometimes be provided by a large, unobstructed southern window, but more often than not you’ll need it even brighter.
-This can be accomplished in a couple ways — you can bring your plants outside in the summer or use a grow light for year-round growth.
-We can’t over stress how critical it is to get enough light is critical, so be sure to have a good lighting setup for fruit trees.
+This can be accomplished in a couple of ways — you can bring your plants outside in the summer or use a grow light for year-round growth.
+We can’t over-stress how critical it is to get enough light is critical, so be sure to have a good lighting setup for fruit trees.

 What type of planters & soil should you use?